-Instead of experts taking a one-size-fits-all approach to your health, you’ll be able to work with a holistic nutritionist to craft a specific overall plan based on your likes and lifestyle (allergies, too).
+Instead of experts taking a one-size-fits-all approach to your health, a holistic nutritionist can craft a specific overall plan based on your likes and lifestyle (allergies, too).
 Plus, you won’t just go home with a prescription—you’ll have guidance from start to finish.
-“It’s like having a food trainer instead of a personal trainer—your personal food coach to give you a gentle butt kicking,” says Joy McCarthy, a certified holistic nutritionist, the founder of Joyous Health, and the author of Joyous Detox.
+“It’s like having a food trainer instead of a personal trainer—your personal food coach to give you a gentle butt-kicking,” says Joy McCarthy, a certified holistic nutritionist, founder of Joyous Health, and author of Joyous Detox.

-Remember when I cut out processed foods and did a Whole 30 last year?
-Well, it’s because of this that I am a firm believer that eating whole foods makes our bodies run better and gives us more energy (FYI: I’m not a morning person, and I was up at 6:30 a.m. every day ready to go).
+I cut out processed foods and did a Whole 30 last year and because of this that I am a firm believer that eating whole foods makes our bodies run better and gives us more energy (FYI: I’m not a morning person, and I was up at 6:30 a.m. every day ready to go).
 But why do our bodies crave clean eating? “[Foods that are]…not altered, stripped, or refined in any way…our bodies know how to break them down and utilize them for maximum energy and potential,” says Wartman.

 Holistic nutrition is more than a diet—it’s a way of life.
-Anyone who has gone on a “diet” knows that it works for a little, and then it just becomes too limiting (as in, it’s not for the long haul).
+Anyone who has gone on a “diet” knows that it works for a little while, but it's not sustainable.
 “A holistic nutritionist teaches you a holistic model of health by providing not only dietary guidance but lifestyle suggestions too,” says McCarthy.
 (Plus, you’ll never have to consult a food pyramid again.)